 • Sensitivity to outliers.
-Least-squares procedures are well-known to be sensitive to outliers, i.e. points with much larger weighted residual errors than the other points in the set.
-Outliers can be dealt with at different levels: they can be rejected from the reference set, maybe on the basis of an heterogeneity in experimental methods or physico-chemical properties, or they can be given less importance by using robust regression methods.
-A preliminary study using a rankbased robust method (package Rfit) revealed only non-significative differences with the least-squares results, but this has to be further explored.
+Least-squares procedures are wellknown to be sensitive to outliers, i.e., points with weighted residual errors much larger than those of the other points in the set.
+Outliers can be dealt with at different levels: they can be rejected from the reference set, maybe on the basis of an heterogeneity in experimental methods or physicochemical properties, or they can be given less importance by using robust regression methods.
+A preliminary study using a rankbased robust method (package Rfit) revealed only nonsignificative differences with the least-squares results, but this has to be further explored.

-5.2 Calibration model
+5.2.
+Calibration Model.
 The calibration model is based on two choices:

 - The correction function $f_m$ .
 It is striking that the observed trend in the errors of most DFAs is linear.
-In the present study, this might result from the small sample size, i.e. a lack of information for selecting more complex trends.
-Note however that the linear trend is also observed for very large sets of harmonic vibrational frequencies, albeit following the discrimination of low frequency from high frequency modes, and for large sets of elemental solids.
+In the present study, this might result from the small sample size, i.e., a lack of information for selecting more complex trends.
+Note, however, that the linear trend is also observed for very large sets of harmonic vibrational frequencies, albeit following the discrimination of low-frequency modes from high-frequency modes, and for large sets of elemental solids.
 If necessary, more complex correction functions, such higher order polynomials could be considered while preserving the WLS regression method. - The method inadequacy stochastic model $\delta_m$ .
 We have chosen to describe method inadequacy errors by a random variable with a uniform standard deviation across the calibration range.
-However, we noted from Fig. 1(b) that, for some DFAs, the dispersion of residual errors seems to increases with the calculated value of the property.
-We have considered this as a secondary order effect, but a propertyvalue-dependent model could be directly inserted in the WLS procedure and its parameters optimized iteratively.
+However, we noted from Figure 1b that, for some DFAs, the dispersion of residual errors seems to increase with the calculated value of the property.
+We have considered this as a secondary effect, but a property-value-dependent model could be directly inserted in the WLS procedure and its parameters optimized iteratively.
 One would then have to deal explicitly with property-value-dependent prediction errors, more complex to communicate to the end users.
 Here again, larger samples would be necessary to assess the necessity of this refinement.